 CHINS POLICY (CHILD IN NEED OF SUPERVISION) They include those who come to the attention of the Court because of running away from home, not obeying their parents, or not attending school.
-Because the law says they cannot be confined with delinquent youth, the center has a separate building called the Crisis Center, which provides shelter care housing for up to 12 youth for safekeeping, 14 are licensed.
+Because the law says they cannot be confined with delinquent youth, the center has a separate building called the Crisis Center, which provides shelter care housing for up to 12 youth for safekeeping.
 The Crisis Center is staffed by detention officers 24 hours a day.

 The intent of this policy is to help families realize that the Juvenile Court of Mobile County does not have readily available solutions to their complex problems and providing shelter is the last resort.
 The burden of Proof must be on the parents to show that they have exhausted all resources in the community before referring their child to the court.